Opinion Manipulation on Farsi Twitter: Results

-Our comparison of the community structures in the retweet and friendship networks provides more insight into the communities in which inauthentic accounts insert themselves.
-This analysis reveals that echo chambers are much more prevalent in divisive political conversations relative to apolitical conversations.
-Figure \ref{fig:RtNw_vs_FrNw_with_RtComm_vs_FrComm_Snapp} demonstrates the retweet and friendship networks of the Snapp discussion, a divisive political discussion, color coded according to the communities in the retweet and friendship networks of the same topic.
-Comparing different color codings for the same network in Fig. \ref{fig:RtNw_vs_FrNw_with_RtComm_vs_FrComm_Snapp}, in the Snapp discussion, the users who belong to the same retweet community tend to be in the same friendship community as well.
 Note that a retweet community is the group of users among which circulation of content takes place, while a friendship community signifies the neighborhood in the network where users are exposed to a mutual content.
-The overlap between the two communities, which we see in the Snapp discussion in Fig. \ref{fig:RtNw_vs_FrNw_with_RtComm_vs_FrComm_Snapp}, suggests the presence of echo chambers.
-We see a similar pattern across divisive political discussions, indicating the presence of echo chambers, which we do not observe in apolitical discussions, where there is no evident overlap between the friendship and retweet communities.
-For instance, Fig. \ref{fig:RtNw_vs_FrNw_with_RtComm_vs_FrComm_valentine} shows the retweet and friendship networks of the Valentine discussion — an apolitical discussion — where colors mark the communities.
-As the spread of colors across the bottom right network in Fig. \ref{fig:RtNw_vs_FrNw_with_RtComm_vs_FrComm_valentine} demonstrates, each friendship community in the discussion is scattered across the retweet network and no neighborhood can be identified for the friendship communities in the retweet network.
+The overlap between the two communities, which we see in the Snapp discussion in Fig. \ref{fig:RtNw_with_RtComm_vs_FrComm}, suggests the presence of echo chambers.
+We see a similar pattern across divisive political discussions, indicating the presence of echo chambers, which we do not observe in apolitical discussions, where the friendship communities do not induce a pronounced clustering on the retweet network.
+This can be seen for the Valentine discussion, as an example of an apolitical discussion, in Fig. \ref{fig:RtNw_with_RtComm_vs_FrComm}.
+As the sparsity pattern of the adjacency matrix of the retweet network ordered by the friendship communities shows (lower triangle), the firendship network communities are scattered across the retweet network of the Valentine discussion.
 This is consistent across other apolitical discussions as well, which indicates lack of evidence for formation of echo chambers in this category of discussions.